AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 | *inlineAlertSetup* | string | No | | Path |
 | *intl* | object | No | | Format text or date and time in localized format. |

-## Examples to use Asset Selector properties {#usage-examples}
+## Examples to use Destination Selector properties {#usage-examples}

-You can define the Asset Selector [properties](#props) in the `index.html` file to customize the Asset Selector display within your application.
+You can define the Destination Selector [properties](#props) in the `index.html` file to customize the Destination Selector display within your application.

-### Example 1: Asset Selector in rail view.
+### Example 1: Destination Selector in rail view.

    ![rail-view-example](assets/rail-view-example-vanilla.png)

-If the value of the AssetSelector `rail` is set to `false` or is not mentioned in the properties, Asset Selector displays in the Modal view by default.
+If the value of the AssetSelector `rail` is set to `false` or is not mentioned in the properties, Destination Selector displays in the Modal view by default.

 ### Example 2: Use selectedAssets property in addition to the path property

-Use the `path` property to define the folder name that displays automatically when the Asset Selector is rendered.
+Use the `path` property to define the folder name that displays automatically when the Destination Selector is rendered.
 In addition, use the `selectedAssets` property to define the IDs for the assets that you need to select within the folder.
 Moreover, when you want to display assets that are pre-defined within the folder, you can use selectedAssets property.

    ![selected-assets-example](assets/selected-assets-example-vanilla.png)